🍵 my herbal tea recipes

 📋 how to make it

-- 1 Gently bruise the mint leaves between your palms to release the oils — you'll smell the difference immediately.
+- 1 Bruise the mint leaves between your palms to release the oils you'll smell the difference immediately.

 - 2 Place mint and lemon verbena in your mug or a small teapot.